Mixed-Set Decision Strategy for Qualifiers and Close Answers

 | Root cause | The underlying reason, not the visible symptom |

-Example: a user reports no network access after moving desks.
-A link light is off.
-"What should be checked first?" is not asking for a routing protocol redesign.
-It is asking for a physical or local access check.
-If the wording changes to "what is the most likely root cause after the patch cable and switch port test good," the decision moves deeper.
+Example: a user reports no access after moving desks and the switch port has no link light.
+"What should be checked first?" is not asking for a routing redesign; it asks for a physical or local check.
+Change the wording to "most likely root cause after the patch cable and switch port both test good" and the decision moves deeper into the stack.

 Close-Answer Patterns

-Close answers in Network+ often differ in one of these ways:
+Close answers on Network+ usually differ in exactly one of these ways:

 |---|---|---|